alexlafalce/exploring-odoo/README.md

 This repository contains source codes presented in youtube channel [Exploring Odoo](https://www.youtube.com/@exploring-odoo)

 ## Please keep this repo alive by giving it a star and sharing it.
+By giving this repo a star you are not only supporting and keeping this repo alive, but it also gives me the motivation to keep updating this repo.

-Click the star button on the right top to show your support.
+Click the star button on the right top to show your support:

 ![Nuido AI](doc/images/starme.png)